Precision or Perish: Retail’s Orchestration Challenge for NRF 2026

 Why Orchestration is the New Benchmark

 This shift is not hypothetical.
-Walmart, in its 2025 Investor Community Meeting, emphasized that its competitive edge isn’t just scale, it's precision at scale: combining predictive AI, automation, and a seamlessly connected network to deliver faster, smarter, and more profitable operations.
+Walmart, in its 2025 Investor Community Meeting, emphasized that its competitive edge isn’t just scale, its precision at scale: combining predictive AI, automation, and a seamlessly connected network to deliver faster, smarter, and more profitable operations.

 The Execution Gap Retailers Must Close